Lofts

 • Electric Vehicle Charging

-Installation of EV charging equipment may be considered on a case-by-case basis, subject to Association review and at the homeowner’s expense.
+Installation of EV charging equipment may be considered on a case-by-case basis, subject to Association approval and at the owner’s expense.

-When purchasing a condominium at The Lofts, ownership extends beyond your individual residence.
-Each owner also holds a shared interest in the building and its common areas, supporting the long-term quality and value of the community.
+When you purchase a condominium at The Lofts, you own both your individual unit and a shared interest in the building and common areas.

-Monthly assessments currently range from approximately $210 to $710 (as of July 2025), based on unit characteristics and ownership share.
+Monthly HOA assessments currently range from approximately $210 to $710 (as of July 2025), depending on unit size and ownership share.

-• Reserve funding for future capital repairs and replacements
+• Reserve funding for future major repairs and replacements

 • Common area property and liability insurance